Django Interview Questions

 15. What is the role of the settings.py file in a Django project?

+The settings.py file is the central configuration file of a Django project.
 It contains configurations such as database connections, installed applications, middleware, template settings, static and media file paths, authentication settings, security options, and environment-specific variables like DEBUG and ALLOWED_HOSTS.

 16. What is the {% csrf_token %} and why is it used in Django forms?

-When you include {% csrf_token %} inside a form, Django generates a unique security token and embeds it as a hidden input field.
+The {% csrf_token %} is a template tag in Django used to protect forms from Cross-Site Request Forgery (CSRF) attacks.
+When you include it inside a form, Django generates a unique security token and embeds it as a hidden input field.
 On form submission, Django verifies the token to ensure the request is legitimate.

 Example: